 dimensionality reduction, I have found that R is usually that tool.
 In this post, I will highlight some of the key packages for analyzing time series data that beginners to the R programming language should get acquainted with.

 To run the code in this post, you will need to access the following data through the unix terminal.
-It will download a csv file from the City of Chicago website that contains information on reported incidents of crime that occurred in the city of Chicago from from 2001 to present.
+It will download a csv file from the City of Chicago website that contains information on reported incidents of crime that occurred in the city of Chicago from 2001 to the present.

 $ wget –no-check-certificate –progress=dot https://data.cityofchicago.org/api/views/ijzp-q8t2/rows.csv?accessType=DOWNLOAD > chicago_crime_data.csv